 Flower pushed the hair out of her eyes, weary and discouraged.
 "This has happened before, in courts that were on the verge of collapse.
 Warriors can travel further, don't breed, so they're more useful than Arbora when a colony fails.
 It's a natural process."
 She sighed.
 "A natural process for colonies that are...dying out."

 "But we're not-- Oh."
 A great many things flashed through Chime's mind.
 All the sicknesses that had come and gone over the last ten turns or so.
 The lack of young consorts, which had always seemed a temporary thing while Pearl was grieving for Rain, but Rain had been dead for so many turns now.
 The blight on the vines at the top of the colony, that no one could cure.
 Pearl knows, he thought, remembering her cryptic comment about "our time being limited."
 Jade knew, they all knew.
 "How long?
 I mean, how long have you known..."

 "We didn't know."
 She shook her head.
 "We suspected.
 We feared.
 Now we know."

 Chime sat back.
 His problems suddenly seemed small to the point of complete insignificance.
 "We have to do something," he said.
 "There's got to be a reason.
 There's got to be something we can do."

 "Stone has some ideas," Flower said, but didn't explain.
 She reached over and squeezed his wrist.
 "Don't say anything to the others yet."

 "I won't," he promised.
 Flower got to her feet and left.
 She had left the book, and he sat there for a time, his hand on the cover.
-As a mentor, it would be his job to study the histories and try to find solutions to offer the queen, and he still meant to do that, to do as much of a mentor's job as he could.
-But as a warrior...
+As a mentor, it would be his job to study the histories and try to find solutions to offer the queens.
+As a warrior...
 Whatever his job as a warrior would be, it was going to involve flying.